flutter/website/src/content/app-architecture/architecture-concepts.md

 meaning that it builds its UI to reflect the current state of your app.
 When state changes,
 your app should trigger a rebuild of the UI that depends on that state.
-In Flutter, you’ll often hear this described as “UI is a function of state”.
+In Flutter, you'll often hear this described as "UI is a function of state".

 <img src='/assets/images/docs/app-architecture/common-architecture-concepts/ui-f-state.png'
 style="width:50%; margin:auto; display:block"
 alt="UI is a function of state.">

-It’s crucial that your data drive your UI, and not the other way around.
+It's crucial that your data drive your UI, and not the other way around.
 Data should be immutable and persistent, and views should contain as little logic as possible.
 This minimizes the possibility of data being lost when an app is closed,